Osseo Area School District 279: Overview

-Osseo Area Schools serve all or parts of Brooklyn Center, Brooklyn Park, Corcoran, Crystal, Dayton, Hassan Township, Maple Grove, Osseo, and Plymouth.
+Osseo Area Schools serves all of Osseo and parts of Brooklyn Center, Brooklyn Park, Corcoran, Dayton, Maple Grove, Rogers, and Plymouth.
 District 279 has 17 elementary schools (Pre-K-5), four middle schools (6-8), three high schools and an area learning center (9-12), and an online school (K-12).

 A comprehensive PreK-12 school district, Osseo prepares students for college, post-secondary vocational training and the job market.

 Elementary schools focus on reading and math achievement.
 Students also receive instruction in writing, research, science, social studies, physical education and the arts.
 Literacy in technology, media and information retrieval is taught within subject areas.
 Many schools offer a variety of programs such as preschool programs, Kidstop (School Aged Child Care), all-day kindergarten, multi-age classrooms and team teaching.
 Title 1 programs provide academic support to improve reading and math skills through an individualized plan for improvement.
 ELL (English Language Learning) programs provide services to students who need additional support with english learning to be successful in an educational environment.

 The district's magnet school program offers value-added curriculum at three elementary schools: Birch Grove Elementary School for the Arts, Weaver Lake Elementary, a Science, Math, and Technology School, and Zanewood Community school, a Science, Technology, Engineering, Arts, and Math school.
-North View Middle school and Park Center Senior High (grade 10) offer students the International Baccalaureate Middle Years Programme (applicant status).
 Brooklyn Middle School has a Science, Technology, Engineering, Arts, and Math program for their students.
+All students in Park Center Senior High (grades 9 and 10) participate in the International Baccalaureate Middle Years Programme, and students can apply for the International Baccalaureate Diploma Program in 11th and 12th grade.
+Osseo Senior High offers a health science program by application.